dialoguemd/covid-19/src/regions/ca/info/common/prevent-infection.md

 ### Being prepared

 It is important to know how [you can prepare](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/being-prepared.html) in case you or a family member become ill.
+TESTING 1 2 3

 ### Wearing masks